therealjuanmartinez/kondb/README.md

 Getting Started:
 - Drag-and-drop files/folders into this app from your computer at any time to add to your index.
 If you drag in the same file(s) twice, it won't be re-added.
+- Drag-and-drop your NKI/NKM file(s) directly into Kontakt from this app